Exploring The Children's Museum of Houston

-The Children’s Museum of Houston has been catering to children since 1980 and boasts a wide array of activities to foster learning in a fun, innovative way.
-As a native Houstonian, I visited often with my family and could not wait for the day when I could bring my son, who is now 2-1/2 years old.
-There are 14 different exhibits to visit, and there is something for any child from toddlers up to 12 years old.
+The Children’s Museum of Houston has been a staple as one of Houston's best kid-friendly attractions since 1980 and boasts a wide array of activities to foster learning in a fun, innovative way.
+There are 14 different exhibits to visit with lots of things to do inside the museum, and there is something for any child from toddlers up to 12-years-old.
 It's a good idea to wear comfortable shoes as you will most likely be chasing your kid all over the place!

 The John P. McGovern Kids Hall is set immediately off of the entrance, and in it, guests will find artwork from across the world.
 There are also activity tables arranged in the shape of a train that feature a variety of crafts children can partake in. year.